 In 2017, Takashi Kobayashi was back in GT500 class, sharing the #8 ARTA Honda NSX-GT with Tomoki Nojiri.
 They were the fastest qualifiers three times but the highlight of the season was their win at Fuji Speedway.
 At the end of the season, they were ninth in the points.

 In 2018, Kobayashi left ARTA and returned to GT300 class to drive the #18 Toyota 86 MC for Team UpGarage.
-His co-driver is Yuhki Nakayama.
-They won the season-opening race at Okayama.
-They also participated in the inaugural Suzuka 10 Hours race.
+His co-driver was Yuhki Nakayama.
+They won the season-opening race at Okayama, what was their only win and they finished 12th in the points.

 Takashi Kobayashi opened the 2018 Super GT season with a victory at Okayama